RIKEN-RCCS/lens3/v2/doc/design.md

 | pt:_pool-name_    | int64                | Timestamp of last access |
 | ut:_uid_          | int64                | Timestamp of last access |

-These are dynamic information, and updated frequently.
+These are dynamic information and updated frequently.

-__mx:mux-endpoint__ entry is a Multiplexer endpoint.
-It is periodically updated by a Multiplexer to nofity it is running.
+__mx:mux-endpoint__ entry is an endpoint of Multiplexer.
+It is periodically updated by Multiplexer to notify it is running.

-__de:pool-name__ is a record of a backend process.
-It is used to forward requests to a backend.
+__de:pool-name__ entry stores backend process data.
+The data is used to forward requests to a backend.
 A pair of "Root_access" + "Root_secret" specifies an administrator access to a backend.

-__dx:pool-name__ entry is used to mutex starting a backend.
-It is to ensure only a single backend to start.
+__dx:pool-name__ entry is a mutex of starting a backend.
+It is used to ensure only a single backend starts.

 __tn:uid__ entry stores a token pair for CSRF countermeasure.

 __ps:pool-name__ entry is an approximate pool state.
-It is used to notify a user via Web-UI about a pool is the suspended state.
-It keeps the (imprecise) state information for a while, because the precise state information lasts only for a short time and it is not usable.
+It is used to show via Web-UI a pool is in the suspended state.
+It keeps lingering state information, because precise state information lasts only for a short time.

-__pt:pool-name__ is the last access timestamp of a pool.
+__pt:pool-name__ entry is a last access timestamp of a pool.
 It is used to decide when to stop a backend.

-__ut:uid__ is the last access timestamp of a user.
+__ut:uid__ entry is a last access timestamp of a user.
 It is used to find out inactive users.

 ### CONSISTENCY OF ENTRIES.